03 Mar 2026

 • Supporting promotion through corporate channels

-Each session will run for approximately 90 minutes and include presentation, panel discussion and moderated Q&A. Note, while all webinars will be recorded to then be hosted on the Hub, the Q&As will not be recorded.
+Each session will run for approximately 60-90 minutes and include presentation, panel discussion and moderated Q&A: Note, while all webinars will be recorded and hosted on the Demystifying Data Centre Planning Hub, the Q&A will not be hosted on the Hub.

 techUK will retain editorial oversight and final sign-off to safeguard balance and credibility.